rmukhopa/dynamo_exp/examples/tensorrt_llm/README.md

 cp /lustre/fsw/core_dlfw_ci/rmccormick/dynamo_trtllm/dynamo_serve_patch.py /usr/local/lib/python3.12/dist-packages/dynamo/sdk/cli/serving.py
 ```

-In slurm based environments specifically, if you reserve a multi-node allocation, for example with `salloc -N 2 ...`
+FIXME and REMOVEME: In slurm based environments specifically, if you reserve a multi-node allocation, for example with `salloc -N 2 ...`
 and enter an interactive shell on each node to run commands with `srun -N 1 --jobid=<jobid> ...`, you may
 need to edit some slurm environment variables based on the use case:
 ```bash